 Q: Do you offer a hot lunch program?

 A: Two days a week (WF), we offer “hot meals” that students may pre-order.
 These meals are provided from restaurants with which we have made delivery arrangements.

-Many students bring their own lunches and we have microwaves in 4th – 12th-grade rooms.
+Many students bring their own lunches and we have microwaves in various rooms for use per teacher permission.

 Q: Do your students receive scholarships for college and what are the names of some of the colleges where graduates typically attend?